realnedsanders/Coordination-Trilemma/appendix-b.md

 ### 1.2 The Impossibility Theorem

 **Intuition before formalism:** We're about to prove that you can't have corruption-free enforcement at scale without either removing human agency (perfect technological control) or transforming values (voluntary cooperation).
-The proof works by showing that enforcers face the same coordination problem as everyone else—and someone has to be the final enforcer with no oversight.
+The proof works by showing that enforcers face the same coordination problem as everyone else.
+Someone has to be the final enforcer with no oversight.

-**Why it matters:** This isn't a practical difficulty we might engineer around.
-It's a logical impossibility, like trying to build a square circle.
-No matter how clever your governance design, you're choosing which property to sacrifice.
+**Why it matters:** We're dealing with a logical impossibility rather than a practical difficulty we might engineer around.
+Like trying to build a square circle, no matter how clever your governance design, you're choosing which property to sacrifice.

 **Theorem 1.1 (Coordination Trilemma):**